Professional wrestling aerial techniques

-Aerial techniques, also known as "high-flying moves" are maneuvers in professional wrestling using the ring's posts and ropes as aids, in many cases to demonstrate the speed and agility of smaller, nimble and acrobatically inclined wrestlers preferring this style instead of throwing or locking the opponent.
-Due to injuries caused by these high risk moves, some promotions have banned the use of some of them.
+Aerial techniques, also known as "high-flying moves" are performance techniques used in professional wrestling for simulated assault on opponents.
+The techniques involve jumping from the ring's posts and ropes, demonstrating the speed and agility of smaller, nimble and acrobatically inclined wrestlers, with many preferring this style instead of throwing or locking the opponent.

+Aerial techniques can be challenging for wrestlers to learn since they learn to trust the other performer, the nominal opponent, to either target the jump correctly or to safely catch their fall.
+Due to the risk of injury caused by these high-risk moves, some promotions have banned the use of some of them.

 The next list of maneuvers was made under general categories whenever possible.

 Attacks

 187

 This move sees a wrestler jumping forward from an elevated position while holding a steel chair or other weapon, driving the weapon onto an opponent lying prone on the mat.
 This move was innovated by New Jack and named in reference to the prison slang term 187.

 Diving chops

 Arm twist ropewalk chop

 The wrestler takes hold of one of the opponent's wrists, twisting the arm into an arm wrench.
 The wrestler then climbs up the corner turnbuckles and takes a walk on the top rope before falling down striking the opponent's head, back, shoulder or nape with a chop.
 The move combination is better known as Old School.
 Invented by Don Jardine and popularized by The Undertaker, who was Jardine's protégé.
 Japanese wrestler Jinsei Shinzaki uses the move while praying as the Ogami Watari.